oscar-barlow/java-quickstart/4-spring-boot/4-1-introduction-to-spring/ReadMe.md

 If so, create a new Spring Boot web application project that takes a user's first name and last name, then greets them with the current date and time.
 When using the Initializr, make sure to click to display the full version of the Initializr - you will see the huge amount of libraries available to you to bootstrap various different types of application.
 At minimum you'll need the Web dependencies, and if you want your application to be able to display an HTML page, you will want a template framework like Thymeleaf.
 The Lombok dependency may be helpful also.

 The [Spring Guides](https://spring.io/guides) may be useful if you get stuck.

+---
+* Of course, if you're using Lombok, you probably won't have a constructor at all - making it even simpler to add dependencies to classes.